xlw/xlw/README.md

 xlw for building C++/C xlls has not changed much at this point.
 There is one template project `xlw\xlw\Template_Projects\Template.sln`

 ## xlwDotNet
-The Template xll (xlw\xlwDotNet\Template_Projects\VS16\Template.sln) has been compiled against .NET 5.0.0-preview6 and .NET Framework 4.7.2  and opens in Excel 2019 and works as expected.\
+The Template xll (xlw\xlwDotNet\Template_Projects\VS16\Template.sln) has been compiled against .NET 5.0.0-preview7 , .NET Core 3.1 and .NET Framework 4.7.2.
+The resulting xlls open in Excel 2019 (64bit) and work as expected.
-It doesn't currently  work with .NET Core 3.1 and this is being investigated.